aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : OPTIONAL - The space-separated list of scopes at the Resource Application that is being requested.

 `subject_token`:
-: REQUIRED - The identity assertion (e.g. the OpenID Connect ID Token) for the target end-user.
+: REQUIRED - The identity assertion (e.g. the OpenID Connect ID Token or SAML assertion) for the target end-user.

 `subject_token_type`:
 : REQUIRED - An identifier, as described in Section 3 of {{RFC8693}}, that indicates the type of the security token in the `subject_token` parameter.
-For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`.
+For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`, or for a SAML assertion: `urn:ietf:params:oauth:token-type:saml2`.

 The additional parameters defined in Section 2.1 of {{RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.